TJuTZu/onefilesignage/raspberrypi.md

 by using Encode Explorer from http://encode-explorer.siineiolekala.net/ files can be uploaded with browser to web server.

 # Raspberry pi
-Instrucions how to use Raspberry pi see http://raspberrypi.org
+Instructions how to use Raspberry pi see http://raspberrypi.org

 ## To use pi as server
 - Install Apache